 - Designate a time when they're expected to arrive home from school.

 - Require them to check in with you or a neighbor as soon as they get home.

 - Specify who is allowed in your home when you're not there.

 - Ensure they know what to do in an emergency.

 You may want to look into after-school programs or special interest classes that inspire them to develop new skills and talents.
 Check with your local YMCA, places of worship, community and youth centers, or parks and recreation departments.

 Set a Time and Place for Homework

-Establish a specific place for studying at home.
+- Establish a specific place for studying at home.
 Can you purchase a small desk for your child's bedroom?
-Even if it's just the kitchen table, "Children need a consistent work space in their bedroom or another part of the home that is quiet, without distractions, and promotes study," advises the American Academy of Pediatrics.
+Even if it's just the kitchen table, "Children need a consistent workspace that is quiet, without distractions, and promotes study," according to the American Academy of Pediatrics.

 - Be sure to keep a watchful eye on their progress, and if your kids are social media buffs, limit the time spent on these activities during homework time.

 Before you know it, your family will be back in the school-year rhythm, and those lazy, hazy days of summer will be treasured memories.